Interference of chiral Andreev edge states: CAES interference

-A particularly intriguing aspect of $\widetilde{R}_{xx}$ is the fact that it becomes negative at some gate voltages -- this means that contact \textbf{\textit{d}} acquires a chemical potential lower than the chemical potential of the grounded contact \textbf{\textit{c}}!
+Notably, $\Rds$ becomes negative at some gate voltages, suggesting that contact \textbf{\textit{d}} acquires a chemical potential lower than the chemical potential of the grounded contact \textbf{\textit{c}}.
 We attribute this behavior to the following process: An electron approaching the superconductor turns into a linear combination of CAES.
-For each electron state, a pair of CAES is formed when the proximity effect couples the electron edge state with the hole edge state at the same energy~\cite{Khaymovich_2010} (see \cite{sup} section S2\&S6).
+For each electron state, a pair of CAES is formed when the proximity effect couples the electron edge state with the hole edge state at the same energy~\cite{Khaymovich_2010} (see Supplementary Information section S2\&S6).
 Since their wavevectors are different, the two CAES acquire a phase difference while propagating along the superconducting interface, resulting in a beating pattern between the electron and hole components of the wavefunction~\cite{lian_edge-state-induced_2016}.
-If the CAES interference produces a hole at the end of the SC-graphene interface, the hole will flow to contact \textbf{\textit{d}} and lower its chemical potential.
+If the CAES interference produces a hole at the end of the graphene-superconductor interface, the hole will flow to contact \textbf{\textit{d}} and lower its chemical potential.
 Note that in contrast to Ref.~\cite{lee_inducing_2017}, which studies crossed Andreev conversion \emph{across} the superconductor, the negative signal observed here is due to the interference of CAES propagating \emph{along} the contact.
 As a result, $\Rds$ is sensitive to the phase accumulated along the interface, which makes it dependent on the gate voltage.

+In the following, we support our interpretation by conducting tight-binding simulations that illustrate how the CAES propagate along the superconducting contacts, resulting in oscillations of the electron and hole probability along the interface.
+We then provide further experimental evidence that confirms this picture by showing that the downstream signal is sensitive to the configuration of vortices in the superconducting contacts, and that the measured fluctuations average to zero when sampled over a wide range of magnetic fields.